Mhee-narh/Mhee-narh/README.md

 🚀 Currently building **LedgerX** — a secure e-commerce platform with an integrated e-wallet for seamless shopping and digital payments.

-☕ Working mainly with **Java, Spring Boot, and React**... at least until I find a new favourite.
+☕ Currently obsessed with Java, Spring Boot, and React... until the next shiny technology catches my attention.

 🌱 Currently learning new technologies and improving my backend architecture skills.